vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

     server postgresql_&lt;^&gt;node-2-server-ip&lt;^&gt;_5432 &lt;^&gt;node-2-server-ip&lt;^&gt;:5432 maxconn 100 check port 8008
     server postgresql_&lt;^&gt;node-3-server-ip&lt;^&gt;_5432 &lt;^&gt;node-3-server-ip&lt;^&gt;:5432 maxconn 100 check port 8008
 </code></pre>
-<p>In the listen postgres section, you’ll update the details of the Postgres servers IPs which is used by HAproxy to connect to Postgres master server.
-You can learn more about HAproxy configuration parameters in the <a href="http://cbonte.github.io/haproxy-dconv/2.2/configuration.html#2.5">official HAProxy docs page</a>.</p>
+<p>In the listen postgres section, you’ll update the details of the Postgres servers IPs which is used by HAProxy to connect to Postgres master server.
+You can learn more about HAProxy configuration parameters in the <a href="http://cbonte.github.io/haproxy-dconv/2.2/configuration.html#2.5">official HAProxy docs page</a>.</p>
 <p>Now, you need to restart HAProxy for handling the high availability with the updated settings.</p>
 <p>The  <code>systemctl</code>  command is used to manage the  <em>systemd</em>  services.
 Use  <code>restart</code>  with  <code>systemctl</code>  to start the system service.</p>
 <p>Execute the following command to restart the HAProxy.</p>
-<pre><code>sudo systemctl restart haproxy
+<pre class=" language-command"><code class="prism  language-command">sudo systemctl restart haproxy
 </code></pre>
 <p>Now  <em>HAProxy</em>  is running and its handling the postgresql database instance with High availability.</p>
-<p>Now, test the highly available postgresql using the HAProxy.</p>
+<p>Now, you can test the highly available postgresql cluster.</p>
 <h2 id="step-8-—-testing-the-setup">Step 8 <strong>—</strong> Testing the Setup</h2>
 <p>You can test the highly available cluster using the HAProxy dashboard.</p>
 <p>In your preferred web browser, enter the http://&lt;<sup>&gt;node-5-IP-address&lt;</sup>&gt;:7000 to open the HAProxy dashboard which looks like the below image.</p>
 <p><img src="https://imgur.com/o0KFtlO" alt="HAproxy dashboard page"></p>
 <p>In the postgres section, the green highlighted line denotes the postgres node which is currently acting as the master.
-Now,  shutdown the node-1 or stop the patroni service in the node-1, you’ll be able to see another node from the cluster becomes the master.
-Refresh the HAproxy dashboard page and you’ll see the node-2 which has become the master as shown below.</p>
+Now, shutdown the node-1 or stop the Patroni service in the node-1, you’ll be able to see another node from the cluster becomes the master.
+Refresh the HAProxy dashboard page and you’ll see the node-2 which has become the master as shown below.</p>
 <p><img src="https://imgur.com/4ZxTY8X" alt="HAproxy dashboard page2"></p>
-<p>When you restart the node-1 or start the patroni service, then node-1 will join the cluster, sync and follow the leader node-2.</p>
+<p>When you restart the node-1 or start the Patroni service, then node-1 will join the cluster, sync and follow the leader node-2.</p>
 <p>You now have the highly available postgres up and running.</p>
 <h2 id="conclusion">Conclusion</h2>
 <p>In this article, you have set up a robust and highly available PostgreSQL cluster.</p>
 <p>Now you can improve it further by</p>
 <ul>
 <li>adding larger etcd cluster to improve availability</li>
-<li>adding HAProxy server and configure IP failover to create a highly available HAproxy cluster</li>
+<li>adding HAProxy server and configure IP failover to create a highly available HAProxy cluster</li>
 </ul>
 </div>
 </body>